ManApart/quest-command/notes.md

 ### Travel

-- Redo move command to move to location by finding path is possible
 - Make starting a journey event based / handle replacing an existing event
 - Maybe journey mode for travel and climb, progress events that can succeed, fail, or spawn other events
-- Update how routing works
- - Use some path finding to find nearest area by evaluating nodes out from center node
- - let map be used for route planning
 - Make moving up/down restricted by default and when moving in that direction look for an object to climb or note that you could jump down

 #### Climbing